One myth that could potentially cost someone their life is the belief that a highway overpass provides safe shelter from tornadoes.

-This is a myth for reasons which may not be immediately obvious to some, and probably started when a video clip aired nationally that showed a family and a news crew running up and hiding beneath an overpass to shelter themselves from an oncoming tornado.
+This is a myth for reasons which may not be immediately obvious to some.
+It probably started when a video clip aired on national news showing family and a news crew running up and taking shelter beneath an overpass.
 This is not what you want to do and could prove fatal.

 It goes against common sense, because you’d think the concrete and the overall strength of the overpass would offer good protection.
 Not to mention, you can in most overpasses crawl way up into the rafters which may appear to offer even more protection.
 This isn’t the case.

 The people who did survive that event were lucky as the tornado was relatively weak and didn’t land a direct hit on the overpass.
 An overpass is a very dangerous place to hide and there are several reasons for this.

 The first being, an overpass will channel fast moving debris that will pelt and batter anything that happens to be in the air flow.
 Crawling way up into the rafters won’t protect you as the debris will ricochet and most undoubtedly hit you.
 If the wind alone doesn’t suck you out, a piece of debris will most likely knock you out.
 You cannot avoid the debris.

-Second, as the tornado first approaches the winds will come from one direction, but as the tornado passes, the winds will make an almost 180° turn and start blowing from the opposite direction.
+Second, as the tornado first approaches the winds will come from one direction.
+As the tornado passes, the winds will make an almost 180° turn and start blowing from the opposite direction.
 The same principal applies to a hurricane as the eye crosses overhead.
 So, any person who puts a barrier between themselves and the oncoming winds under a highway overpass, such as a girder or support beam, will only be fully exposed once the tornado crosses the overpass.
 This crossover will happen much too quickly for the person to rearrange themselves into a safer position.

-But if you’re out in the open and the tornado is fast approaching heading right for you, the first thing you want to do is get out of your car.
+But if you’re out in the open and the tornado is fast approaching, the first thing you want to do is get out of your car.
 That’s right!
 Run away from your vehicle and get as low to the ground as you possibly can.
 In a ditch, no matter how shallow, is best.
 The reason being, the winds closer to the ground are considerably slower!
 If you’re even just a few feet above ground level, the winds speeds will be ferocious.
 Even though a highway overpass is made of concrete, it is not a safe place to be during a tornado.